Crell/php-rfcs/modules/spec-brainstorm.md

 * If a file is not a sibling or descendant of the `module.ini` file, it is a fatal error.
 * If a file referenced by `module.ini` does not declare the same module as `module.ini`, it is a fatal error.
 * If a file referenced by `module.ini` is already loaded by some other module, it is a fatal error.
 * All symbols referenced in the loaded files must exist, or must be declared by one of the loaded files, or must be autoloadable (the autoloader may be called if necessary).
 This excludes symbols referenced in strings, in `use` statements, and in `::class` constants.
-Symbols referenced in conditional declarations are nto required to exist of the declaration is not made.
+Symbols referenced in conditional declarations are not required to exist of the declaration is not made.
 * Modules must not have cyclic dependencies (if a module A depends on module B, then module B can not directly or indirectly depend on module A)

 In the following snippet, classes B, C, and D must exist, but class E is not required to exist: